Shiphero/pr-commenter/README.md

 ```
 ````

-Then the second suite will find the previous comment for this template and commit (`"abc123"`, so the result will be an update like
+Then the second suite will find that previous comment that was for the same template and same and commit (`"abc123"` in the example), so pr-commenter will edit the comment and append the new content.

+The result will be something like this:

 ````markdown
 <!-- pr_commenter: failed_tests.j2 abc123 -->